-PCA does not currently compensate directors for serving as a director or on committees of the board of directors or pay directors any fees for attendance at meetings of the board, although PCA may elect to compensate directors in the future using cash or equity.
+PCA does not currently compensate directors for serving as a director or on committees of the board of directors or pay directors any fees for attendance at meetings of the board, although PCA may elect to compensate directors in the future.
 All directors will be reimbursed for reasonable out-of-pocket expenses incurred in connection with their attendance at board and committee meetings.

-MANAGEMENT EQUITY AGREEMENTS
+MANAGEMENT EQUITY SALE

-PCA entered into management equity agreements in June 1999, with 125 of its management-level employees, including the named executive officers.
-Under these agreements, PCA sold 14,240 shares of common stock to 113 of these employees at \$1,000 per share, the same price per share at which PCA Holdings purchased equity in the transactions.
-PCA guaranteed bank financing in the amount of \$5,200,000 in the aggregate to enable some of these members of PCA's management to purchase equity under their respective management equity agreements.
+PCA entered into management equity agreements in June 1999, with 113 of its management-level employees, including the named executive officers.
+Under these agreements, PCA sold 14,240 shares of common stock to these employees at \$1,000 per share, the same price per share at which PCA Holdings purchased equity in the transactions.
+PCA guaranteed bank financing in the amount of \$5,000,000 in the aggregate to enable some of these members of PCA's management to purchase equity under their respective management equity agreements.
 The amount of bank financing guaranteed by PCA with respect to any employee did not exceed 50% of the purchase price paid by the employee under his or her management equity agreement.
-The capital stock purchased under the management equity agreement by PCA.
+The capital stock purchased under the management equity agreements is subject to vesting and is subject to repurchase upon a termination of employment by PCA.
 The management equity agreements also provide for the grant of options to purchase up to an aggregate of approximately 29,893 shares of PCA's common stock, which options will vest over time.